r-saraujo/r-saraujo.github.io/talks.md

 ---

+## Teaching & organizing

-#### I organized the Differential Geometry PhD students' Seminar at the University of Münster from Spring 2022 to Spring 2023.
+- I organized the *Differential Geometry PhD students' Seminar* at the University of Münster from Spring 2022 to Spring 2023.
----

-## Teaching

 - *Lie Groups*.
 Teaching Assistant.
 University of Münster.
 Spring 2022.
 - *Introduction to Measure and Integration Theory*.
 Teaching Assistant.
 University of Brasília.
 Spring 2018.
 - *Geometry I*.
 Teaching Assistant.
 University of Brasília.
 Spring 2017.